As I recently shared, we wrapped up our third grade, and we’re moving onto grade 4. I’m stunned. It seems so recently we started our

 Life of Fred

 My daughter loves Life of Fred.
-Whenever we do a chapter, she’s laughing and giggling about Fred’s antics.
-She certainly loves this square-headed 5-year-old mathematician and his favourite doll, Kingie!
+She laughs and giggles about Fred’s antics whenever we read a chapter.
+She indeed loves this square-headed 5-year-old mathematician and his favourite doll, Kingie!

 We’re finishing up the Edgewood volume, and we’ve planned for three more books this year: Farming, Goldfish, and Honey.